Find out the science behind ceviche and how to make it at home. Includes tips for type of fish, length of marinade time, and doing make-ahead ceviche.

-I’ve heard it said that ceviche is fish that is cooked using citrus juice.
-This isn’t entirely true since the definition of to cook involves heat.
+I’ve heard it said that ceviche is fish that is cooked using citrus juice, but that isn’t entirely accurate since the definition of to cook involves heat.
 There is no heat used when making ceviche so it is technically incorrect to call it cooked.

 Instead, what happens with ceviche is called denaturing.
 This is a chemical process that changes the proteins in the fish to make it firm and opaque, appearing as though it was cooked.
 (Note that to cook something is also a form of denaturing.
 That is, cooking and bathing in citric acid are both processes that alter the chemical and physical properties of food).